SebastianSzturo/dokku-cli/README.md

 ## Usage

 Dokku CLI reads the domain of your Dokku server from your git configuration file and requires no configuration.
-Change in your application directory and run
+Change in your application directory and run ``dokku``

 ```
 $ dokku help